loda-lang/loda-programs/programs/oeis/list1.md

 * [A121509](http://oeis.org/A121509) ([L06 program](121/A121509.asm)): a(n) = 5*n^2/2 - 5*n + 13/4 - (-1)^n/4.
 * [A121511](http://oeis.org/A121511) ([L13 program](121/A121511.asm)): a(n) = a(n-1) + a(n-4) - a(n-5).
 * [A121512](http://oeis.org/A121512) ([L10 program](121/A121512.asm)): a(n) = a(n-1) + a(n-3) - a(n-4) for n>4, with a(1)=1, a(2)=4, a(3)=10, a(4)=4.
+* [A121578](http://oeis.org/A121578) ([L103 program](121/A121578.asm)): Values m of number pairs (m,n) which yield associated matching times on the clock with interchanged hour and minute hands for corresponding n in A121577.
 * [A121628](http://oeis.org/A121628) ([L06 program](121/A121628.asm)): Nonnegative k such that 3*k + 1 is a perfect cube.
 * [A121782](http://oeis.org/A121782) ([L12 program](121/A121782.asm)): Series expansion for mean-squared radius of gyration of rectangles on square lattice.
 * [A121816](http://oeis.org/A121816) ([L05 program](121/A121816.asm)): Conjectured chromatic number of the square of an outerplanar graph G^2 as a function of the maximum degree of a vertex of G.